jzmack/pingsweeper/README.md

 A Python script that runs pings to determine how many hosts are up on a specified subnet.
 This script will also run a DNS lookup to find host names if they are available.

-## Known Issues

-This script was originally designed for Windows and its functionality on Linux/Mac systems is currently limited.

 ## Installation

 Script can be installed using `pip install pingsweeper`